RIVANOXcom/.github/README.md

 - support and security information
 - contribution guidance for public feedback repositories

-RIVANOX is a software project by **SCHEIBL+Partner**, focused on practical SmartTools for recurring digital work problems.
+RIVANOX is a software project by **MICHAEL SCHEIBL**, focused on practical SmartTools for recurring digital work problems.

 Website: https://rivanox.com